Back to blog

 Attachments are the part I would plan for earlier than most people do.

 The main thing is that not every Teams attachment behaves the same way.
-At a high level, I would think about them like this:
+A useful first split is:

-That means your first step should be classification, not download.
+That means the first step should be normalization, not download.

 • size